TheGiftsProject/configreader/README.md

 like ConfigReader, so then you'll be able to access them using that object: `ConfigReader::EXAMPLE`

 `auto_create_config_folder` - The default value to the config_folder is `#{Rails.root}/config/configreader`.
 Use this config
-item to override it another path.
+item to override it to another path.

 ## Requirements